ultra-supara/homebrew-sisakulint/README.md

 # sisakulint
 Before moving on, please consider giving us a GitHub star ⭐️.
 Thank you!
+90% of the source code is private, but you can use it because all the products I have developed are published in the packages brew and release.

 <img src="https://github.com/ultra-supara/homebrew-sisakulint/assets/67861004/e9801cbb-fbe1-4822-a5cd-d1daac33e90f" alt="sisakulint logo" width="160" height="160"/>